PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 This is the initial draft of a RFC posted for comments and considered a work-in-progress.

-New proposed drafts should be submitted as a Pull Request from Author's fork.
+New proposed drafts should be submitted as a Pull Request from the Author's fork.
-Author must ensure the 'modifiable by maintainers' is checked so that the Maintainers can assign the next RFC number.
+The Author must ensure that 'Allow edits from maintainers' is checked so that a Committee Member can assign the next RFC number.

-Maintainers only ensure that the RFC adheres to the template and the RFC process and then merge the PRPull Request.
+Committee Members also ensure that the RFC adheres to the template and the RFC process before merging the Pull Request.

-After that Maintainers will ask the Author to create an issue for this RFC and used for collection and response to comments (Author creates it so that they get notified of new comments instead of the Maintainer).
+After the Pull Request is merged, Maintainers will ask the Author to create an issue for this RFC to collect and respond to feedback on the RFC.
+(The Author should create issue so that they get notified of new comments instead of the Committee Member.)
-Typically, one or two months is allowed for comments (see above `Comments Due`).
+Typically, one or two months is allowed for comments (see `Comments Due` above).

-Community discuss the RFC.
+At this point, the community discusses the RFC.

-After `Comments Due` date the Author summarizes comments, submit new Pull Request to make the final RFC Draft and ask the Maintainer's committee to vote.
+After the `Comments Due` date, the Author summarizes the comments, submits a new Pull Request to make the final RFC Draft, and asks the PowerShell Committee to vote.

-Maintainers merge the Pull Request.
+Just before voting, the PowerShell Comittee merges the Pull Request.

-The Maintainer's committee vote for the RFC Draft and make a conclusion: reject, return for discussion, accept.
+The PowerShell Committee then votes to accept or reject the RFC Draft.

 * Draft-Accepted

-The Maintainer's committee reviewed the RFC Draft and comments, voted and accepted the RFC Draft.
+The PowerShell Committee has reviewed the RFC Draft and comments, and has voted to accept the RFC Draft.

-New comments are not being sought.
+At this point, new comments are not being sought.

-Code work has not started/planned or not needed.
+Code work has not started and is not planned or not needed.

-Community is invited to use and implement the RFC.
+The community is invited to implement the RFC.

 * Experimental